 - You have received an official notification under Australian law that you must destroy livestock to prevent the spread of disease or if your livestock have died from a disease

 - A state or territory government rents land from you in order to eradicate cattle ticks

 - If your land including crops or fodder have been destroyed by natural disasters and you are intending to use the profits to buy replacement stock or to maintain breeding stock for the purpose of replacing livestock

 - Obligatory repossession of your land under an Act.

 Farmers are ineligible to apply for the tax treatment scheme when their business is impacted by:

 - Ceasing to carry on the primary production business to which the election relates

-It’s important that farmers are aware of these two options, because our Conrad Carlile accountants have witnessed the surprise from new clients who were completely unaware of this scheme.
-These tax treatments can only be used if the drought has caused sales to exceed the normal yearly sale level and farmers also don’t fall under an ineligibility category.
+In conclusion, it’s important that farmers are aware of these two options.
+Our Conrad Carlile accountants have witnessed the surprise from new clients who were completely unaware of this scheme.
+These tax treatments can only be used if the drought has caused sales to exceed the normal yearly sale level.
+Moreover, farmers cannot fall under the ineligibility category to be offered this treatment.